phaustin/quantecon-example/book/docs/writing_good_code.md

 We also want to consider supply and demand shifts.

-For example, let\'s see what happens when demand shifts up, with
+For example, let's see what happens when demand shifts up, with
 $\gamma$ increasing to $1.25$:

 ```{code-cell} ipython3